swiss-seismological-service/hermes/README.md

 To view the status of the latest forecasts, you can navigate to the following URL: [http://localhost:8000/v2/forecasts](http://localhost:8000/v2/forecasts).

 To more easily debug the models, you can download the exact configuration and input files the modelrun used.
 You need copy the `oid` of the modelrun you'd like to download and then navigate to the following URL: `http://localhost:8000/v2/modelruns/{oid}/input`

+## Results

+The results of the modelruns can be directly downloaded from the webservice.
+This API is still under development and will be improved in the future.
+The results can be downloaded from the following URL: `http://localhost:8000/v2/modelruns/{oid}/result`.
+In the future, a more user-friendly interface will be provided.